 Traveling Vocations Chalice Program

 The Traveling Vocations Chalice Program has been efficacious in bringing about new vocations, especially to the priesthood and consecrated life.
 The main idea is that a chalice, used in the sacrifice of the Mass, travels from classroom to classroom, homeschool family to another, or one campus bible study to another.
 It serves as a reminder for students to pray for and think about their own vocation daily while the chalice is in their presence.
 Not only is this a symbol of the priesthood, but it also promotes the gift of the Eucharist.
 A binder of age-appropriate prayers accompanies the chalice.
 This program has the potential to bring about a vocation-minded school, one student at a time.

 Social Media Annoucement:

-This year (school’s name) a traveling vocations chalice will be presented to a different teacher on campus each week.
+This year at (school’s name) a traveling vocations chalice will be presented to a different teacher on campus each week.
 The teacher presented with the vocation chalice, and their classes, will pray for an increase in vocations within our diocese and particularly within our school family.
 Last week Mrs.___’s class prayed with the chalice, and today Mr. ___’s classes were presented with the chalice.